 Kaiti School

 Billie-Jean Potaka Ayton MNZM – Ngati Whakaue is Principal at Kaiti School in Te Tairāwhiti catering for years 1-8 students in Bilingual and Mainstream pathways.
 She has been principal there for 16 years, moving the school from a roll with a 10 year trend of roll decline and several cycles of surplus staffing to a thriving place of learning for over 420 pupils.
 Billie-Jean has led the school through several phases of change in property, revisioning, curriculum design, whanau engagement and partnerships.
 Kaiti School is the only Whānau ora school in Aotearoa.
 Her leadership style comes from her grandparents who were instrumental in her early life and education.
-She has served on the ERO Principals Advisory group, is a ERO leadership partner, was awarded the Woolf Fisher Fellowship in 2019 and is a Board member of Te Uru Amokura – The Springboard Trust.
+She is a member of the Māori Education Ministerial Advisory Group, has served on the ERO Principals Advisory group, is a ERO leadership partner, was awarded the Woolf Fisher Fellowship in 2019 and is a Board member of Te Uru Amokura – The Springboard Trust.
 She is a Kiwifruit Orchardist serving the interests of her whānau on several Trusts in this industry.
 Billie-Jean was recently honoured in the Kings New Years honours list with an MNZM for services to Māori and Education.

 Dr Gerri Harris